(Disclosure: Some of the links below may be affiliate links)

 - Move your internet subscription to the new house.

-- Let the county know about the move.
-If you are moving to a new county, you will have to inform both the new one and the previous one.
+- Let the municipality know about the move.
+If you are moving to a new municipality, you must inform both the new one and the previous one.

 - Let the power company know about the change.